Ghazipur district: Medieval history

-In the mean while Humayun reoccupied his lost kingdom but died soon after d his young son, Akbar, made himself the master of Hindustan after the battle of Panipat.
+In the meanwhile Humayun reoccupied his lost kingdom but died soon after.
+His young son, Akbar, made himself the master of Hindustan after the battle of Panipat.
 The Afghans continued to hold sway in the east, including this district till 1559, Ali Quli Khan urf Khan Zaman subdued the region for his young sovereign and founded the town of Zamania, bringing the district of Ghazipur into his possession.
 In early 1565, Khan Zaman rebelled against Akbar, then Akbar crushed him and the government of Ghazipur was then given to Munim Khan Khan-i-Khanan who administered his territories with great success for many years.
 After Munim Khan the charge was Given to Sarkar Dewan Raja Quttul Khan jagirdar during late rule of Akbar in 1600 and then to Quttul's cousin, Daud Khan.
-Quttul Khan was a Sarkar or Governor of Ghazipur Sarkar, Dewan of Bihar and a Jagirdar of Ghazipur.
+Quttul Khan was a Sarkar or Governor of Ghazipur Sarkar, Dewan a Jagirdar of Ghazipur.
 After the death of Quttul his cousin handled all the post.
 Both brother belonged to Kamsar region of Ghazipur which back then was a large Raja Zamindarana estate and had many jagirs under it during Mughal and Nawab times.
 In Akbar's time the Ghazipur government had great importance.
 After the death of Aurangzeb in 1707, as his successor Bahadur Shah I he brought Ghazipur directly under his sway.
 During Aurangzeb a large part of Ghazipur and Kamsar-O-Bar jagirs were given to Raja Deendar Khan, the founder of Dildarnagar.